andrealicheri/LicheriQuickJS/README.md

 # Web Stack
 This is for my personal use only.
+Contains HTMX, Bootstrap and deals with browser boilerplate